DIY estate administration

 Missing or unknown beneficiaries

-Relationships in families tend to be ever more complicated these days.
-Numerous permutations of natural children, stepchildren, half brothers and sisters, adopted children and children who are treated as adopted but are not officially so can occur within one family.
+Relationships in families can be complex.
+Numerous permutations of natural children, stepchildren, half brothers and sisters, adopted children and children who are treated as adopted but are not officially so, can occur within one family.
 Intestacy rules ignore step relationships and wills need to make their status clear.
-Do you know for sure that your auntie did not have a child before her marriage who may be able to claim provision from the estate?
-The writer has seen many instances of confusion between the terms ‘stepsister’ and ‘ half-sister’ which can lead to errors in distribution.
-In short the term ‘my children’ may include unknown beneficiaries and exclude some you might think qualify.
+Do you know for certain your auntie did not have a child before her marriage, who may have claim to the estate?
+In short, the term ‘my children’ may include unknown beneficiaries and exclude some you might think qualify.